N1lzh/Discord-Guess-Member-Bot/README.md

 ## Features:
 - A fully functional and easy to setup game bot for your discord server
 - Execute the guess game with the /guess command (standard)
-- A leaderboard to track the best guesser from your server
+- A leaderboard to track the best guesser from your server (optional)

 ## Requirements: